Moocar/linker/README.md

 project-b/src/foo/bar/baz.clj.

 Linker is a (very experimental) solution to ease that problem.
-Linker takes a list of sub projects, and creates a super project that links to all source files in the sub project.
+Linker takes a list of sub projects, and creates a super project that symlinks to all source files in the sub projects.

 ## Drawbacks

 Linker is a cheap solution that does just enough to make navigating between sub projects easier.
+Some drawbacks include:

 - new files are not automatically added to your super project (maybe coming soon)